MODERN

 institute established by Uday Shankar is now defunct,

-but his legacy survives in the work of his children
+but his legacy survives in the work of his children and

-Dance in India who belong to other schools.
+who belong to other schools.

 More

-recently, Dr Manjushree Chaki-Sarkar created a dance
+recently, Dr Manjushree Chaki-Sarkar created a dance idiom

-Ranjabati Sarkar and their troupe based in Calcutta
+Sarkar and their troupe based in Calcutta she did a great

-she did a great deal of research and codification of
+deal of research and codification of the dance style and

-the dance style and presented a large number of choreographic
+presented a large number of choreographic productions.

-for the world of contemporary dance.
+Chaki-Sarkar was a tragic loss for the world of contemporary

 With

-growing interaction between dance practitioners all
+growing interaction between dance practitioners all over

-over the country and the world, and awareness of important
+the country and the world, and awareness of important

 contemporary issues, many classical dancers have also

-stepped into the realm of contemporary dance through
+stepped into the realm of contemporary dance through exploration

-India are incorporated into dance choreography, lending
+incorporated into dance choreography, lending greater

-greater vigour and variety to the artistic expression.
+vigour and variety to the artistic expression.

 Amala